amwodard4140/Azure-Sentinel-SOC-Homelab/04-Log-Collection-And-KQL/README.md

 | sort by TimeGenerated desc
 ```

-The query filtered the security telemetry by:
+The query progressively filtered the security telemetry by:

 - Virtual machine
-- Event ID
+- Windows Security Event ID
 - Test account

 It then displayed fields useful for investigating the authentication activity, including: